 HOW IS INBOUND MARKETING DIFFERENT TO DIGITAL MARKETING?

-Many people struggle to see the difference between digital marketing and inbound marketing.
+Many people struggle to see the difference between digital marketing and inbound.
 So how exactly are they different?

-A simple explanation is that digital marketing is your marketing toolbox while inbound marketing is the plan for what you’re going to build with the tools or how you’re going to use them.
+A simple explanation is that digital marketing is your toolbox while inbound is the plan for what you’re going to build with the tools or how you’re going to use them.

 Digital marketing relates to any tool being used online.
 It doesn’t matter if what you’re doing is inbound or outbound marketing.
 Spam emails are an example of digital marketing because you receive them online.
 However, they’re definitely not an example of inbound marketing as they are not personalised, educational and are often very unwelcome by the person receiving them.